r-Techsupport/rTS_Wiki/docs/installations/install-11.md

 last_modified_date: 2023-05-20
 redirect_from: /books/how-to-and-guides/page/clean-installing-windows-11
 ---
+{: .warning .warning-icon }

-**Warning**: All files on the drive you plan to install Windows to will be **deleted** if you follow this guide - this is intended.
+> All files on the drive you plan to install Windows to will be **deleted** if you follow this guide - this is intended.
 Please ensure you have an adequate [backup policy](/docs/backups) in place before proceeding if you have files of value.

 # Part 1: Creating USB Installer